Illinois

 Design-Build Impact: The bill allows for State Construction agencies, which will include those that are a public institution on higher education until January 1, 2028, to continue to be allowed to use the design-build delivery method for public projects if it is shown to be in the State’s best interest for that particular project.

-Last Action: February 6, 2026: The bill is within the SENATE Committee on ASSIGNMENTS.
+Last Action: March 27, 2026: The bill is within the SENATE Committee on ASSIGNMENTS.
+Amendment No. 2.
+Senate Rule 2-10 Committee Deadline Established as April 24, 2026.

 Status: In Committee